Yale-EEB723/syllabus/README.md

 #### Reading

-*Practical Computing for Biologists* Chapters XX
+-  Practical Computing for Biologists Chapters git chapter draft (to be provided as hard copy in previous week)

-git chapter draft (to be provided as hard copy in previous week)
+-  Practical Computing for Biologists Chapters chapters 4-6, 20  *This optional reading provides background on working in bash and remote access to computers.*

 #### Agenda and notes